TechRich/TechRich.github.io/README.md

 ### Creating Content

 1. **Use the WYSIWYG Editor**
-   - Navigate to `/docs/editor/`
+   - Use the Decap CMS at `/admin/` during local development
    - Create your content visually
-   - Export as markdown
+   - Commit and push when ready to publish

 2. **Edit MDX Files Directly**
    - Modify files in `src/content/docs/`